Student Research Competition

 If selected to give an oral presentation, follow the guidelines provided below:

-Each oral presentation is limited to 12 minutes, with 3 additional minutes of questions and answers following each presentation.
+Each oral presentation is limited to 5 minutes, with 2 additional minutes of questions and answers following each presentation.
+The purpose of the rapid oral is to sell your research, and have intellectual discussion during the poster session.
 This time restriction will be strictly enforced by the room moderator.

 Oral presenters will use Microsoft PowerPoint.
 The symposia committee will upload and display your PowerPoint.